GenerousMan/mGLAD/README.md

 # mGLAD
-mGLAD for IBM &amp; ZJU group.
+mGLAD, the model of IBM &amp; ZJU group.